 Visit www.townofchapelhill.org/councilagenda for council meeting agendas.

-The Chapel Hill Board of Adjustment will hold a meeting at 6:30 p.m. on Thursday, August 1, 2019 in Chapel Hill Town Hall Council Chambers at 405 Martin Luther King, Jr. Blvd. to consider the following applications:
+The Chapel Hill Town Council will meet at 7 p.m.
+Wednesday, October 2, 2019 in Town Hall at 405 Martin Luther King Jr. Blvd. to consider an agenda that includes the following:

 Statement of Results of Chapel Hill Affordable Housing Bond Referendum

 The Boards of Elections of Orange and Durham Counties have certified the following results of the bond referendum held in and for the Town of Chapel Hill, North Carolina, on November 6, 2018, as follows:

 On the question, “Shall the order authorizing Town of Chapel Hill general obligation bonds in the maximum amount of $10,000,000 plus interest to pay capital costs of providing housing for persons of low and moderate income and paying related costs, and providing that additional taxes may be levied in an amount sufficient to pay the principal of and interest on the bonds, as adopted by the Town Council on May 23, 2018, be approved?”

 The Chapel Hill Town Council has certified and approved these results and declared the issuance of the bonds to have been authorized.

 Any action or proceeding challenging the regularity or validity of any of these bond referenda must be begun within thirty days after Sunday, February 17, 2019, which is the date of this publication.